Skip to main content

 6 mentions Positive Neutral Negative

-The game suffers from numerous graphical glitches and stability issues, including occasional freezes and a confusing map.
-Despite these shortcomings, players appreciate its suspenseful atmosphere and engaging gameplay, indicating potential for improvement in future updates.
+The game suffers from numerous graphical glitches and minor bugs, leading to a lack of polish and occasional freezing issues.
+Despite these stability concerns, players appreciate its suspenseful atmosphere and engaging gameplay, indicating potential for improvement in future updates.

 • “Unfortunately, this game is riddled with many glitches.”